Karine Barbier

 Featured:

-Friday, May 6, 2022 Heart’s Delight Trade Tasting and Vintners Dinner & Auction
+Friday, May 10, 2024 at the Trade Tasting and Vintners Dinner

-Saturday, May 7, 2022 Bordeaux Master Class & Grand Tasting
+Saturday, May 11, 2024 at the Bordeaux Master Class and Grand Tasting Reception

 This Second growth was classified in 1855.
 Château Lascombes, with 118 ha of vines, has a large diversity of soils, all located in Margaux Appellation.
 The particularity of this estate is to have more Merlot in the vineyard: 50% of Merlot, 45% of Cabernet Sauvignon and 5% of Petit Verdot.